Saturday, 2 December | 10:00 – 16:00

 39 – 41 Assembly Street, Leith

-EOW will once again open its workshop doors to showcase local artists and makers in our fourth annual Makers Market.
+EOW will once again open its workshop doors to showcase local artists and makers in our annual Festive Makers Market.
 Get some holiday shopping done, with no worries about delivery delays, all while supporting local artists and makers.
+Come enjoy some lovely art, a good peruse, a delicious brunch, and maybe even make a little wreath.

 See you at the market!